FICA-aligned verification for banks, neobanks & fintechs.

 Does VerifyNow meet bank-grade KYC obligations under FICA?

-Banks are FICA accountable institutions under Schedule 1 Items 1 and 2 and are responsible for their own customer due diligence (CDD) programme under Section 21 and their Risk Management & Compliance Programme (RMCP) under Section 42.
+Banks are FICA accountable institutions under Schedule 1 and are responsible for their own customer due diligence (CDD) programme under Section 21 and their Risk Management & Compliance Programme (RMCP) under Section 42.
 VerifyNow supplies the verification primitives that a bank-grade CDD process relies on — Home Affairs ID verification, bank account verification (AVS), AML/PEP and sanctions screening, CIPC company and director checks, and face match — but the bank remains the accountable institution and retains ownership of its risk-based approach, thresholds, RMCP and reporting obligations to the FIC.

 Is Home Affairs ID verification real-time?